Precision three-dimensional imaging of nuclei using recoil-free jets: Factorization and resummation

 where $n^\mu$ and $\bar{n}^\mu$ are the light-cone coordinates and we use the conventions $n^\mu=(1,0,0,1)$ and $\bar{n}^\mu=(1,0,0,-1)$ in Cartesian space-time coordinates.
 In taking this parameterization, the $z$ direction is defined along the nucleon beam while the electron beam is in the negative $z$ direction.
 The final-state leptonic momentum is parameterized most conveniently in terms of the event inelasticity $y = 1-P\cdot \ell'/P\cdot l$ and the lepton's transverse momentum as

 Here we have organized the contributions using light-cone coordinates as $\left\{n\cdot \ell',\bar{n}\cdot \ell',\bm{\ell}'_T\right\}$, where the curly brackets denote that we are working in light-cone coordinates.
 Further, we represent $\ell'_T = |\bm{\ell}'_T|$ as the magnitude of the transverse momentum of the final-state lepton, while $\delta \phi$ represents the azimuthal angle which characterizes the momentum of the lepton out of the $y$-$z$ plane.
-Note that in our convention $\delta\phi$ is within the range $[0,\pi]$ such that events that have either positive or negative $\ell'_x$ will have a positive value for $\delta\phi$.
 This angle and the kinematics of the process are depicted in Fig.~\ref{fig:kinematics}.

 By momentum conservation, the four momentum of the intermediate photon is given by $q = \ell-\ell'$.
 From this parameterization, we can define the kinematic variables as

 where in the second line, $E_J^{\rm rest}$ represents the energy of the jet in the rest frame of the nucleus while $\hat{u} = -\hat{s}-\hat{t}$ is the final partonic Mandelstam variable, and $M$ is the mass of the free or bound proton.